Raiz Invest Super

 In the event that the systems fail, there may be delays in processing transactions or in accessing your investment capital and investment returns may differ from those that would have been achieved.

-Because your Raiz Invest Super is an online financial product, which relies on computers, information technology (IT) networks and the internet, it is subject to inherent IT risks including (but not limited to) software bugs, computer viruses and malware, unauthorised interference with data, loss of data, unavailability or unreliability of the internet, computer malfunction, and cyber hacking resulting in the theft of data.
+Because your Raiz Invest Superannuation is an online financial product, which relies on computers, information technology (IT) networks and the internet, it is subject to inherent IT risks including (but not limited to) software bugs, computer viruses and malware, unauthorised interference with data, loss of data, unavailability or unreliability of the internet, computer malfunction, and cyber hacking resulting in the theft of data.
 The Raiz App may be unavailable from time to time.
 Your data is stored on secured servers in Australia.
-You will need to consider the potential for disruption or other difficulties when planning to use your Raiz Invest Super account.
+You will need to consider the potential for disruption or other difficulties when planning to use your Raiz Invest Superannuation account.

 WHAT IS YOUR INVESTMENT RISK PROFILE?